Autoscaling across clusters with resource metrics

 Test scaling up

-Check the pod distribution firstly.
+Check the Pod propagation firstly.

-$ karmadactl get pods
+$ karmadactl get pods --operation-scope members

 NAME CLUSTER READY STATUS RESTARTS AGE

-nginx-777bc7b6d7-mbdn8 member1 1/1 Running 0 61mCheck multi-cluster service ip.
+nginx-777bc7b6d7-mbdn8 member1 1/1 Running 0 61mCheck multi-cluster Service IP.

-$ karmadactl get svc
+$ karmadactl get svc --operation-scope members

 NAME CLUSTER TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE ADOPTION

-derived-nginx-service member1 ClusterIP 10.11.59.213 <none> 80/TCP 20m YRequest multi-cluster service with hey to increase the nginx pods' CPU usage.
+derived-nginx-service member1 ClusterIP 10.11.59.213 <none> 80/TCP 20m YRequest multi-cluster Service to increase the nginx Pods' CPU usage using hey.

 docker exec member1-control-plane hey -c 1000 -z 1m http://10.11.59.213

-$ karmadactl get pods -l app=nginx
+$ karmadactl get pods --operation-scope members -l app=nginx

 NAME CLUSTER READY STATUS RESTARTS AGE